kanchangiri67/Factify/README.md

 - Upload a news screenshot or type in a headline + article
 - PaddleOCR reads the text (if image is uploaded)
-- Ollama uses an LLM (like TinyLLaMA) to analyze the content
+- If text input is submitted, the model directly uses llama3 as image-to-text generation is not needed.
+- Ollama uses large language model LLM, llama3, to analyze the content.
+The llama3 model is given a custom prompt to act like a fact-checking assistant each time the user provides input.

 You get: